-In addition to those categories listed above, across all funds in fiscal year 2004-05, the City budgeted approximately \$673.7 million in social service subventions from the State and Federal governments to fund programs such as Food Stamps, CalWORKs, Child Support Services and transportation projects.
+In addition to those categories listed above, across all funds in fiscal year 2005-06, the City budgets approximately \$745.9 million in social service subventions from the State and Federal governments to fund programs such as Food Stamps, CalWORKs, Child Support Services and transportation projects.
 Health and welfare subventions are often based on State and Federal funding formulas, which currently reimburse counties according to actual spending on these services.
-As of the Nine-Month Report, these receipts are projected to be \$2.3 million better than budget overall.